 “Ad-Nauseum”: Audi Takes Greenwashing to the Next Level

-Audi's offering for the Super Bowl, "The Green Police" is really something to behold.
-From the admittedly catchy theme song parodying "The Dream Police," performed by eighties Super-Cover Band Cheap Trick, to the celebration of gestapo tactics against environmental offenders; Green Police has something for everyone.
-The Huffington Post calls the advertisement "hilarious," while Grist beams that "The ad only makes sense if it’s aimed at people who acknowledge the moral authority of the green police."
-Of course, the only way to avoid the unchecked power of the Green Police is to but an Audi that is powered by "clean diesel."
+Audi’s offering for the Super Bowl, “The Green Police”, is really something to behold.
+From the admittedly catchy theme song parodying “The Dream Police,” performed by eighties super-cover band Cheap Trick, to the celebration of gestapo tactics against environmental offenders; Green Police has something for everyone.
+The Huffington Post calls the advertisement “hilarious,” while Grist beams that “The ad only makes sense if it’s aimed at people who acknowledge the moral authority of the green police.”
+Of course, the only way to avoid the unchecked power of the Green Police is to buy an Audi that is powered by “clean diesel.”

 Completely absent from the commercial is any mention or image of cyclists or pedestrians, which is actually sort of an improvement from past ads.
 The aforementioned vegetable oil powered car?
 It’s still waiting at a Green Police Vehicle Checkpoint while Audi’s are waived through.
 The attractiveness of the segway seems to have improved since it was mocked last fall, the electric powered vehicle is now the transportation of choice for the Green Police…when they’re not in their helicopter or car caravan.